 You have 2 options.
 If you want your Gold Star plates:

 - To get the next available number, continue to step 3.
-Submit your payment and application.
+Submit your proof and application

-Mail your certified letter, Military License Plate Application and payment.
+Mail your proof with the Military License Plate Application:

 - Payment of any applicable fees.